KeppyMarbles/Keppys-Editor-Tools/README.md

 # Keppy's Editor Tools
-A project that intends to add useful things to PQ's level editor which can't be done with TorqueScript alone.
+A project that adds useful things to PQ's level editor which can't be done with TorqueScript alone.

 Sends commands to Python using TCPObjects and a localhost server.